 Changing the game through data analysis: telematics and the Internet of Things

-In this IIL accident lecture Linden will discuss in detail the relationship between macro trends, insurance telematics, the wider use of data and technology and IoT.
-He will examine the current application of telematics, as well as the future use of technology in risk management.
+In this IIL accident lecture Linden discussed in detail the relationship between macro trends, insurance telematics, the wider use of data and technology and IoT.
+Additionally, he examined the current application of telematics, as well as the future use of technology in risk management.

-Insurance has entered digitalisation late.
-As it happened, digitalisation was key disrupting and transforming a number of industries.
-The same will happen with insurance.
-The lecture will discuss trends that will affect this journey; it will also summarise the current use of data and technology in insurance providing an honest account and forecast.
-The wider application of IoT will be discussed in the context of connected homes, e-health and ultimately, insurance and risk management.
+Linden explained that insurance has entered digitalisation late and, given that digitalisation was key in disrupting and transforming several industries, a risk exists that the same will happen with insurance.
+The lecture also discussed trends that will affect this journey and summarised the current use of data and technology in insurance with the intention of providing an honest account and forecast.
+Briefly, Lindsen also looked at the wider application of IoT discussed in the context of connected homes, e-health and ultimately, insurance and risk management.

 By the end of this lecture members would have gained an insight into: